-I have a bundle of Build-a-Reward charts here in my TPT store.
+I have a bundle of Build-a-Reward charts here in my TPT store or here in my website store.
 Each pack has all the printables you need to create a whole class reward chart including visuals for your behavior and reward choices.
 They were created with flexibility in mind, so you can choose how many pieces your students will earn.

 I'd love to see and hear how these work in your classroom – tag me on Instagram @teachingexceptionalkinders!